epykure/epyk-templates-codepen/README.md

 Example
 ================================

-This will open the code
+Running the above code will open the below to your browser.

 <div align="center" >
     <img src="https://github.com/epykure/epyk-templates-codepen/blob/master/static/images/codepen_view.PNG?raw=true">
 </div>

+This will then allow you to get the result of your code and share the link in Stackoverflow for example.

 Collaborative Framework !
 ================================